-Go beyond dinner and become a wine expert with 4 great seafood pairing ideas of the Oyster Bar on Chuckanut Drive!
+Go beyond dinner and become a wine expert with four great seafood pairing ideas of the Oyster Bar on Chuckanut Drive!

 Globalization, migration, and consumption trends have resulted in the emergence of hybrid cuisines that significantly feature the Pacific Northwest culinary traditions.